NightShiftCreative/PropertyShift/README.md

 ## PropertyShift ##

-PropertyShift provides an intuitive interface for managing property details, agents, property search filters, and more.
+PropertyShift is a WordPress plugin that provides an intuitive interface for managing property details, agents, property search filters, and more.
 It is also easily extendable with add-ons and themes.

 Full documentation here: [Docs](https://products.nightshiftcreative.co/docs/propertyshift/).